Guelph

 Guelph (/ˈɡwɛlf/ GWELF; 2021 Canadian Census population 143,740) is a city in Southwestern Ontario, Canada.
 Known as The Royal City, it is roughly 22 km east of Kitchener and 70 km west of Downtown Toronto, at the intersection of Highway 6, Highway 7 and Wellington County Road 124.
 It is the seat of Wellington County, but is politically independent of it.

-Guelph began as a settlement in the 1820s, established by Scotsman John Galt, who was in Upper Canada as the first superintendent of the Canada Company.
-He based the headquarters, and his home, in the community.
-The area—much of which became Wellington County—was part of the Halton Block, a Crown Reserve for the Six Nations Iroquois.
+Guelph was established in the 1820s by Scottish novelist John Galt, first superintendent of the Canada Company, who based his headquarters and home in the community.
+The area—much of which became Wellington County—was part of the Halton Block, a Crown reserve for the Six Nations Iroquois.
 Galt is generally considered Guelph's founder.

 For many years, Guelph ranked at or near the bottom of Canada's crime severity list.
 However, the 2017 index showed a 15% increase from 2016.
 It had one of the country's lowest unemployment rates throughout the Great Recession.
-In late 2018, the Guelph Eramosa and Puslinch entity had an unemployment rate of 2.3%, which decreased to 1.9% by January 2019, the lowest of all Canadian cities.
-(The national rate at the time was 5.8%.)
 Much of this was attributed to its numerous manufacturing facilities, including Linamar.

 History

 Before European settlement

-First Nations peoples used land on present-day Guelph as early as 11,000 years ago.
+First Nations peoples inhabited present-day Guelph as early as 11,000 years ago.
 Before colonization, the area was considered by the surrounding Indigenous communities to be a "neutral" zone and was inhabited by the Neutral Nation.
 According to the University of Guelph, "the area was home to a First Nations community called the Attawandaron who lived in longhouses surrounded by fields of corn".
 The majority of this nation, about 4,000 people, lived in a village near what is now the Badenoch area of Puslinch, near Morriston.
 In 1784, the British Crown purchased a tract of land, that included present-day Guelph, from the Mississauga people for approximately £1,180.